-3 SHA-1 is only acceptable for legacy signature verification.

-- Kernel Mode Cryptographic Primitives Library implements RSA 1024-bits for digital signature generation, which is disallowed.
-RSA 2048-bits and 3072-bits are also supported, which are Acceptable. - Kernel Mode Cryptographic Primitives Library supports SP 800-56A Key Agreement using Finite Field Cryptography (FFC) with parameter FA (p=1024, q=160), which is disallowed.
+- Cryptographic Primitives Library implements the SHA-1 hash, which is disallowed for use in digital signature generation.
+It can be used for digital signature verification legacy-use.
+Its use is Acceptable for non-digital signature generation applications. - If HMAC-SHA1 is used, key sizes less than 112 bits (14 bytes) are not allowed for usage in HMAC. generation, as per SP 800-131A. - Cryptographic Primitives Library implements RSA 1024-bits for digital signature generation, which is disallowed.
+RSA 2048-bits and 3072-bits are also supported, which are Acceptable. - Cryptographic Primitives Library supports SP 800-56A Key Agreement using Finite Field Cryptography (FFC) with parameter FA (p=1024, q=160), which is disallowed.
 The key establishment methodology provides 80 bits of encryption strength, which is no longer allowed in FIPS mode.
-(This is in addition to the Approved 112 bits of encryption strength listed above.) - Kernel Mode Cryptographic Primitives Library has a non-approved algorithm implementation of AES GCM encryption. - Kernel Mode Cryptographic Primitives Library supports 2-Key Triple-DES Encryption, which is disallowed for usage altogether as of the end of 2015. - Kernel Mode Cryptographic Primitives Library also supports the following non FIPS 140-2 approved algorithms: - RSA encrypt/decrypt (disallowed in FIPS mode) - MD5 and HMAC-MD5 (allowed in TLS and EAP-TLS) - NDRNG (allowed for usage in FIPS mode) - o RC2, RC4, MD2, MD4 (disallowed in FIPS mode) - o DES in ECB, CBC, CFB8 and CFB64 modes (disallowed in FIPS mode) - o Legacy CAPI KDF (proprietary; disallowed in FIPS mode)
+(This is in addition to the the Approved 112 bits of encryption strength listed above.) - Cryptographic Primitives Library has a non-approved algorithm implementation of AES GCM encryption. - Cryptographic Primitives Library supports 2-Key Triple-DES Encryption, which is disallowed for usage altogether as of the end of 2015. - Cryptographic Primitives Library also supports the following non FIPS 140-2 approved algorithms: - RSA encrypt/decrypt (disallowed in FIPS mode) - MD5 and HMAC-MD5 (allowed in TLS and EAP-TLS) - RC2, RC4, MD2, MD4 (disallowed in FIPS mode) - DES in ECB, CBC, CFB8 and CFB64 modes (disallowed in FIPS mode) - Legacy CAPI KDF (proprietary; disallowed in FIPS mode)